 The rear camera can record 2160p videos @ 30fps, while the single 8-megapixel f/2.0 selfie camera is limited to [email protected] Just like the display, the Tab S6’s camera setup and features are identical to what you find on the midrange Tab S5e.
 The only difference is that the former has an extra camera on the back for shooting ultra-wide pictures.

 The Galaxy Tab S6 runs Android 9 Pie with One UI on top, out of the box.
 It is the first Galaxy device to come with One UI 1.5, which appears to be a minor upgrade from the One UI 1.1 found in many other recent Samsung devices.
+It’s also one of the few Samsung tablets that are eligible to receive three Android OS upgrades.

 It comes with an improved DeX mode which can be used both on the device display itself as well as on an external screen.
 It also comes with all the S Pen features found on the Galaxy Note 9.
 To know about all the standard One UI features and changes, you can read our Android Pie Feature Focus series.